SterTheStar/rup/README.md

 # RuP!

 A simple and efficient CLI tool for uploading files to various APIs, built in Rust.
-Currently supports uploading to [Litterbox](https://litterbox.catbox.moe/), with extensibility for other APIs in the future.
+Supports uploading to multiple anonymous file hosting services including Litterbox, temp.sh, and uguu.se.

 ## Installation